6 Things to Know About Healthcare Power of Attorney in AZ

 They may need to start making decisions long before you’re in critical care.
 The person you name your proxy will be responsible to speak with your doctors, setting up living arrangements, approving treatments and medications, and making other medical decisions.
 They will help your doctors decide which medical treatment to give you as your primary agent.
 Health care decisions are very important and they can save your life.

-2. Official Health Care Legal Document
+5. Official Health Care Legal Document

 In order for a person to be appointed and given the authority to make these types of decisions, you'll need to create a healthcare power of attorney.
-Working with a lawyer is the best way to ensure that everything is correct and ready to go when needed.
+Working with a power of attorney lawyer is the best way to ensure that everything is correct and ready to go when needed.
 An attorney document will have all you need.
 Including HIPAA waiver and mental health power of attorney to help your agent.

 Your law team will start the process by going through what your healthcare proxy will have the power to do and discussing some options with you.
 The attorney will make sure that your health care POA has specific instructions for your agent and for your medical provider.